amit9838/mousam/README.md

 ```
 nix-shell
 ```
-This command will create a shell, which downloads and installs all dependencies needed to build and run the project.
+This command creates a shell that downloads and installs all the dependencies needed to build and run the project.
 Now you can follow the [steps above](#build-1) to build, install and run the app.

 > [!TIP]
 > To skip the build process, you can run the following command: bash run-app